- Dusty Gannon, Ph.D. student

 The effects of fragmentation on the survival, fecundity and movement ability of the northern flying squirrel in southern New Brunswick

-I am studying the movement and survival of the northern flying squirrel (Glaucomys sabrinus) in fragmented landscapes in southern New Brunswick, Canada.
+I studied the movement and survival of the northern flying squirrel (Glaucomys sabrinus) in fragmented landscapes in southern New Brunswick, Canada.
 The northern flying squirrel is often considered an indicator of older forests due to it's preference for dead trees for shelter, larger trees for gliding, and diet of fungi associated with mature forests.
-My work focuses on how flying squirrels are surviving in landscapes with low amounts of mature cover and how this fragmentation affects their movement ability.
-Yearly survival rates for flying squirrels will be estimated using a 4-year mark recapture study conducted in low mature cover landscapes and high mature cover landscapes.
+My work focused on how flying squirrels are surviving in landscapes with low amounts of mature cover and how this fragmentation affects their movement ability.
+Yearly survival rates for flying squirrels were estimated using a 4-year mark recapture study conducted in low mature cover landscapes and high mature cover landscapes.